 If you are feeding more than two adults, double this.
 I hate, with a capital H, raw cilantro but I left it in the list in case you do not hate it with a capital H. Chipotle salsa is widely available in Dallas.
 I hope it is where you are.
 Sometimes it comes in a can.
 I’m curious, when you do not live in Texas is the salsa section in your grocery store still as big and diverse as the produce section?
 If you can easily put your hands on the chipotle version, do so.
 It has a smoky flavor that makes it special (or gross, depending how you look at these things).
 You can save a step and buy the cole slaw mix in the bag.
 Or, you can buy a head of cabbage and slice it thinly which is what you will see I have done on this occasion.
 Also, I make extra of the lime and olive oil…I use way too much feta and sometimes I chop up grilled or pan seared chicken to go on this.
 Have at it!

-Mix 2 tsp olive oil and lime juice in a medium bowl and whisk them until they are well combined.
-In a medium bowl, combine the cole slaw, green onions, feta cheese and cilantro (yuck!) and toss to coat.
+- In a medium bowl, mix 2 tsp olive oil and lime juice and whisk until they are well combined.
+Add the cole slaw, green onions, feta cheese and cilantro (optional) to the bowl and toss to coat.
 Season slaw with salt and pepper.